 Wearable Art! sounds so lofty, but what if I tell you that you can easily do it yourself – through Tshirt painting?
 A T-shirt is your blank canvas, and with some fabric paint, brushes, and a plain Tshirt, you can go berserk and be the artist and then wear it yourself.

-When it comes to Tshirt painting it might seem as if there is nothing new you can do – the designers seem to have invented all the designs in the world in all the different permutations and combinations.
-But still the creative energy and experiences in each individual are different and this can still be converted into more innovative designs.
+When it comes to Tshirt painting it might seem as if there is nothing new you can do – the designers seem to have invented all the t-shirt designs in the world in all the different permutations and combinations.
+But still, the creative energy and experiences in each individual are different and this can still be converted into more innovative designs.
 Anyway, inspirations are all around you.
 Find your design and get started.

-If you are new to fabric painting check out this post on “How to paint on fabric” for more details like what paint to use, how to prepare the fabric for painting, how to treat the fabric after the painting is done etc. And the one which explains the 10 fabric painting techniques you can do easily.
+If you are new to fabric painting check out this post on “Learning how to paint on fabric” for more details like what paint to use, how to prepare the fabric for painting, how to treat the fabric after the painting is done etc. And the one which explains the 10 fabric painting techniques you can do easily.

 1.Painting on colored Tshirts